tayyabsayyad/dmbi/Viva.md

 What are the problems in hierarchical clustering methods ?

 Explain three methods of clustering ?
 How they work ?
+Explain three methods of clustering?

+Partitioning methods: Given a databases of n objects or data tuples, a partitioning methods constructs k partitions of data, where each partition represents a cluster and k · n.
+Given k, the number of partitions to construct, it creates an initial partitioning.
+It then uses an iterative relocation technique that attempts to improve the partitioning by moving objects from one group to another.
+The general criterion of a good partitioning is that objects in the same cluster are \close" or related to each other, whereas objects of di®erent clusters are \far apart".
+The k-means algorithm is a commonly used partitioning method.

+Hierarchical methods: A hierarchical method creates a hierarchical decomposition of the given set of data objects.
+It can be either agglomerative or divisive.
+The agglomerative (bottom-up) approach starts with each object forming a separate group.
+It successively merges the objects that are close to one another, until all of the groups are merged into one, or until a termination condition holds.
+The divisive (top-down) approach starts with all of the objects in the same cluster.
+In each successive iteration, a cluster is split up into smaller clusters, until eventually each object forms its own cluster or until a termination condition holds.
+AGNES and DIANA are examples of hierarchical clustering.
+BIRCH integrates hierarchical clustering with iterative (distance-based) relocation.

+Density-based methods: These methods are based on the notion of density.
+The main idea is to continue growing a given cluster as long as the density in its \neighborhood" exceeds some threshold.
+That is, for each data point within a given cluster, the neighborhood of a given radius has to contain at least a minimum number of points.
+This method can be used to ¯lter out noise and discover clusters of arbitrary shape.
+DBSCAN and OPTICS are typical examples of density-based clustering.

+Grid-based methods: Such methods quantize the object space into a ¯nite number of cells that form a grid structure.
+All of the clustering operations are performed on the grid structure.
+The main advantage of this approach is its fast processing time, which is typically independent of the number of data objects and dependent only on the number of cells in each dimension in the quantized space.
+STING is an example of grid-based clustering.

+Model-based methods: This approach hypothesizes a model for each of the clusters and finds the best ¯t of the data to the given model.
+A model-based algorithm may locate clusters by constructing a density function that re°ects the spatial distribution of the data points.
+It also leads to a way of automatically determining the number of clusters based on standard statistics.
+It takes \noise" or outliers into account, therein contributing to the robustness of the approach.
+COBWEB and self-organizing feature maps are examples of model-based clustering.

+Methods for high-dimensional data: High-dimensional data can typically have many irrelevant dimensions.
+As the dimensionality increases, the data usually become increasingly sparse because the data points are likely located in di®erent dimensional subspaces.
+The distance measurement between pairs of points become meaningless and the average density of points anywhere in the data is likely to be low.
+Distance- and density-based clustering methods are therefore ine®ective for clustering high- dimensional data.
+Alternative approaches have been proposed, such as subspace clustering methods, which search for clusters in subspaces (or subsets of dimensions) of the data, rather than over the entire data space.
+CLIQUE and PROCLUS are examples of subspace clustering methods.
+Frequent pattern-based clustering is another clustering methodology, which extracts distinct frequent patterns among subsets of dimensions that occur frequently. pCluster is an example of frequent pattern-based clustering that groups objects based on their pattern similarity.

+Constraint-based methods: These perform clustering by incorporating user-speci¯ed or application oriented constraints.
+A constraint can express a user's expectation or describe \properties" of the desired clustering results, and provides an e®ective means for communicating with the clustering process.
+Constraint-based methods are used in spatial clustering for clustering with obstacle objects (e.g., considering obstacles such as rivers and highways when planning the placement of automated banking machines) and user-constrained cluster analysis (e.g, considering speci¯c constraints regarding customer groups when determining the best location for a new service station, such as ``must serve at least 100 high-value customers").
+In addition, semi-supervised clustering employs, for example, pairwise constraints (such as pairs of instances labeled as belonging to the same or different clusters) in order to improve the quality of the resulting clustering.

 What is supervised and unsupervised learning ?